Fishing - Where to Find Crappie in the Fall

 Even experienced anglers can miss good fish in autumn by assuming crappies will be everywhere shallow or that they will hold in the same place all month.
 Fall fishing rewards patience and adjustment.

 A third mistake is focusing only on the bank.
-While crappies do move shallow in fall, they often stage just off the edge rather than right against it.
+Crappies do move shallow in fall, but they often stage just off the edge rather than tight to shore.
 Finally, many anglers overlook baitfish activity.
-If there are no shad, minnows, or other forage nearby, the crappies may not stay long.
+If there are no shad, minnows, or other forage nearby, crappies may not stay long.

 What are the best spots for fall crappie fishing?

 The most reliable spots are creek channels, bay mouths, brush piles, submerged timber, dock cover, weed edges, and shallow flats near deep water.
-These areas combine structure and access to baitfish.
+These areas combine structure, access, and forage.

 How deep are crappies in the fall?

-They may be anywhere from just a few feet deep to 15 feet or more, depending (Incomplete: max_output_tokens)
+They may be anywhere from a few feet deep to 15 feet or more, depending on water clarity, weather, forage movement, and the time of season.
+Depth should be adjusted continually until fish are located.

 Discover more from Life Happens!